ccallawa/alyvix_doc/test_case_building.rst

 .. todo::

-   * Should we call the capture lines "guide lines", "crosshair", something else?
-   * Link to the simple how-to for Designer when ready
+   * CC:  Link to the simple how-to for Designer when ready
-   * Fill in unknown details in the CLI options section
+   * CC:  Fill in unknown details in the CLI options section